Python-SIP/sip/sphinx/directives.rst

         *text*
     %End

-This directive is used to specify explicit docstrings for classes, functions and methods.
+This directive is used to specify explicit docstrings for classes, functions, methods and properties.

 The docstring of a class is made up of the docstring specified for the class itself, with the docstrings specified for each contructor appended.